emaZii/check_enviroment_odoo18_OdooSH/README.md

 ---

-## Disabling the banner

-To hide the banner without uninstalling the module, go to:

-**Settings → Technical → Parameters → System Parameters**

-Find or create the key `environment_banner.enabled` and set the value to `False`.

-Set it back to `True` to re-enable.

----

 ## Cron job

 The module includes a scheduled action that runs every hour and logs the current environment info: